Pastahot/Pastahot/README.md

 - 👋 Hi, I’m @Pastahot
 - 👀 I’m interested in C. C++, JAVA, HTML, HTML5, CSS, JavaScript, Python...
 - 🌱 I’m currently Working on my Own Project👀.
-- 🤖 Working in Siemens Healthineers as a Developer.
+- 🤖 Working as a Developer in Siemens Healthineers.
 - 💞️ I’m looking to collaborate on C or C++ project
 - 📫 How to reach me: via Github or Discord: Astaroth#4365.